radcli14/BeeSwift/README.md

 In XCode, in the tree on the left hand side, right click `Supporting Files` and then `New File`.
 Select `Header File` in the menu, then click `Next`.
 Enter the name `AppDelegate` then click `Create`, without modifying any defaults.
-Under the commented header section, delete any uncommented code, and replace with the following.
+Under the commented section, delete any existing code, and replace with the following:

 ```objc
 #import <UIKit/UIKit.h>